oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

          net/sendurl)
 ```

-* The ```2htdp/universe``` library allows us to create a enviroment where we are able to manipulate certain objects based on our logic.
+* The ```2htdp/universe``` library allows us to create an environment where we can manipulate certain objects based on our logic.
 * The ```2htdp/image``` library provides us with the ability to create images with different properties.
 * The ```lang/posn``` library is used to create position objects for graphics objects in the game
 * The ```RSound``` library is used play sound from a file within the game.